Rengoku02/intro-to-git/02-branching/README.md

 ## Exercises

-Use the `git-bio-project` repo you created in Section 1 (or create a new one with `mkdir git-bio-project && cd git-bio-project && git init`).
+create a new one with `mkdir git-bio-project && cd git-bio-project && git init`.

 ### Exercise 1: Basic Branching